Interpretable and Explainable Logical Policies via Neurally Guided Symbolic Abstraction: Related Work

 \section{Related Work}

-Relational RL~\citep{Dzeroski01RelationalRL,Kersting04Bellman,KerstingD08PolicyGradient,Lang12RelationalRLModel} has been developed to tackle RL tasks in relational domains by incorporting logical representations to RL frameworks.
-These are based on probabilistic reasoning, but NUDGE uses differentiable logic programming.
-Neural Logic Reinforcement Learning (NLRL)~\citep{JiangL19NLRL} is the first framework that integrates Differentiable Inductive Logic Programming ($\partial$ILP) ~\citep{Evans18} to RL domain. $\partial$ILP learns generalized logic rules from examples by gradient-based optimization.
+Relational RL~\citep{Dzeroski01RelationalRL,Kersting04Bellman,KerstingD08PolicyGradient,Lang12RelationalRLModel} has been developed to tackle RL tasks in relational domains.
+Relational RL frameworks incorporate logical representations and use probabilistic reasoning.
+With NUDGE, we make use of differentiable logic programming.
+The Neural Logic Reinforcement Learning (NLRL)~\citep{JiangL19NLRL} framework is the first to integrate Differentiable Inductive Logic Programming ($\partial$ILP) ~\citep{Evans18} to RL domain. $\partial$ILP learns generalized logic rules from examples by gradient-based optimization.
 NLRL adopts $\partial$ILP as a policy function.
-We extend this approach by proposing neurally-guided symbolic abstraction embracing an extension of $\partial$ILP~\cite{shindo21dilp} for complex programs, which allows agents to learn interpretable action rules efficiently for complex environments.
+We extend this approach by proposing neurally-guided symbolic abstraction embracing an extension of $\partial$ILP~\cite{shindo21dilp} for complex programs including functors, which allows agents to learn interpretable action rules efficiently for complex environments.

-GALOIS~\citep{Cao22GALOIS} is a framework to represent policies as logic programs using the \emph{sketch} setting~\citep{Solar2008sketch}, where programs are learned to fill blanks, but NUDGE performs structure learning from scratch using policy gradients.
+GALOIS~\citep{Cao22GALOIS} is a framework to represent policies as logic programs using the \emph{sketch} setting~\citep{Solar2008sketch}, where programs are learned to fill blanks.
+NUDGE performs structure learning from scratch using policy gradients.
 KoGun~\citep{Zhang20KoGuN} integrates human knowledge as a prior for RL agents.
 NUDGE learns a policy as a set of weighted rules and thus also can integrate human knowledge.
 Neuro-Symbolic RL (NeSyRL)~\citep{Kimura21NeSyRL} uses Logical Neural Networks (LNNs)~\citep{Riegel20LNN} for the policy computation.
 LNNs parameterize the soft logical operators while NUDGE parameterizes rules with their weights.
 Deep Relational RL approaches~\citep{Vinicius18DeepRelationalRL} achieve relational reasoning as a neural network, but NUDGE explicitly encodes relations in logic.
 Many languages for planning and RL tasks have been developed~\citep{fikes1971strips,fox2003pddl2}.
 Our approach is inspired by \emph{situation calculus}~\citep{Reiter09action}, which is an established framework to describe states and actions in logic.